 Plant-based fish comes in a variety of styles.
 This page covers the type of fish products that you'd use to recreate fish and chips, so you'll find fillets and also goujons on this page.
 I will also list other options such as salmon-style fillets.

 Gardein: Golden Fishless Fillets - ⭐⭐⭐⭐⭐

 Frozen / 288g / Approx £4.50 (15.63 per kg)

 Great batter, and the inside has a nice texture and flavour.
-It's the best plant-based fish I've had at home.
 The individual fillets are quite small, triangular-shaped (similar to a hash brown), so you'll probably need at least two.

 Plant Pioneers: Battered Fishless Fillets - ⭐⭐⭐⭐⭐

 Frozen / 2pk / £2.50

 This is a twin pack of battered fishless fillets.
 I wasn't expecting these to be as good as they were.
 The batter and the fish-like texture were both great.
 The have jackfruit in the recipe and I think this is key to giving these that great texture.
-They could benefit from a bit more of a fishy flavour, but it's not enough of a problem to remove any stars.
+Visually, they look like small, natural fillets (much better than some other options here).
+The fishy flavour is just about right.
+We always keep a box in the freezer.
+Amazing.

 Finnebrogue Artisan: Naked with the splash!
 No Fish Goujons - ⭐⭐⭐☆☆